Homeschooling in Canada: History

-Unlike in many other countries, there has never been a time in which homeschooling was illegal in Canada.
-Today, homeschooling is legal in every province of Canada.
+Unlike in some other countries, there has never been a time in which homeschooling was illegal in Canada.
 The Ontario Education Act, for example, states in Section 21(2)(a) that "A person is excused from attendance at school if [...] the person is receiving education elsewhere."

 Homeschooling started to become significantly more popular in Canada in the 1970s.
 In 1979, just over 2,000 Canadian children were being homeschooled.
 In 1995, Meighan estimated the total number of homeschoolers in Canada to be 10,000 official and 20,000 unofficial.
 Karl M. Bunday estimated, in 1995, based on journalistic reports, that about 1 percent of school-age children were homeschooled.
 In April 2005, the total number of registered homeschool students in British Columbia was 3,068.
 In Manitoba, homeschoolers are required to register with Manitoba Education, Citizenship and Youth.
 The number of homeschoolers was noted at over 1500 in 2006; 0.5% of students enrolled in the public system.
 In 2016, approximately 1% to 2% of North American children are homeschooled, which includes about 60,000 in Canada.

 One technique that is specifically Canadian, specifically British Columbian, is the distributed learning approach to homeschooling.
 Distributed learning is an online program that is directed by a teacher that meets provincial standards for education.
 The program draws on public and private curricula.
 This is distinctive to British Columbia because it is the only province that has a distributed learning policy.
 It is one of the most popular forms of homeschooling.

 Regulations

 Each province has its own regulations.
 Some provinces have implemented policies that require parents to notify school boards of their decision to homeschool.
 Every province requires parents to notify the school system of their intent to withdraw their child from the public school system and to begin homeschooling.
-Five of ten provinces additionally require parents to submit a detailed curriculum to the state.
+Five of ten provinces additionally require parents to submit a detailed curriculum.
 Seven of these provinces do not require the program to be monitored by the school board or other private school administrators, and only five provinces require routine inspection of homeschooling.
 These policies, however, are not law; although Canadian legislators recognize the importance of state controls in the homeschooling environment, it is ultimately up to the parent to decide when and how to homeschool.
 Despite a positive environment that supports and encourages alternatives to traditional schooling, it is estimated that less than 0.5% of Canadian families were homeschooling in 2015.
 This number is probably inaccurate, however, as many parents do not report their decisions to homeschool.